-Visit our second year in our Raised Bed Vegetable Garden in May!
-We are planting veggies, getting the kids to help, and getting ready to watch them grow!
+It is our second year in our Raised Bed Vegetable Garden and we are starting to plant in May!
+We are sowing seeds, planting veggies, getting the kids to help, and excited to watch them grow!

 Planting Day in the Garden

 We had a very successful first year in the garden last summer and are doing a lot of things the same and a few things different and new.
 Aside from a few things we planted in April and early May (radish, kale, peas, lettuce, carrots) we planted the majority of our garden today–May 22, 2020.
 As this is a garden journal for me, note that this year I shopped for my plants while wearing a mask as our coronavirus-stay-at-home order was recently lifted a few days ago.
 Here is what we planted this year: